 If you are in need of a driving licence exchange and need to book a test, bear in mind there are often large waiting times.
 It varies from test centre and can be from 2 weeks up to 12 weeks depending where you wish to take the test.

 Often during the winter season driving tests can be cancelled due to bad weather.
 This occurs most on early morning test bookings due to fog or ice on the roads.
 Booking your test later on during the day is less likely to result in a cancellation.
-The examiner will inform you at the test centre if it is cancelled and the DSA will automatically assign you another test that may be many weeks later and at an inappropriate time.
+The examiner will inform you at the test centre if it is cancelled and the DVSA will automatically assign you another test that may be many weeks later and at an inappropriate time.

-If you are desperate to take a driving test as soon as possible, you can check the DSA website for cancellations and take that slot.
+If you are desperate to take a driving test as soon as possible, you can check the DVSA website for cancellations and take that slot.
 If you are new to the UK, it may be worth checking out the test centre pass rates.
 Taking a driving test in a different area may gain slight benefit, especially if you are not familiar with the roads in the first place.